Enforcing Control Flow Integrity on DeFi Smart Contracts: Definitions, Threat Model and Scope

-\begin{definition}[Call Tree and Invocation] The \textbf{call tree} $CT(tx)$ of transaction $tx$ represents the tree structure of function calls, where nodes correspond to function calls and directed edges represent call dependencies.
-An \textbf{invocation} $\iota(tx, P)$ is a sequence of function calls starting from an entry point in protected protocol $P$.
-Invocations are classified as \textbf{re-entrant} (containing recursive calls to protected contracts through untrusted intermediaries), or \textbf{simple} (no re-entrancy to protected contracts). \end{definition} \begin{definition}[Control Flow] The \textbf{control flow} of an invocation $CF(\iota)$ captures the start and end of function calls within protected contracts, abstracting away calls to external contracts unless they facilitate re-entrancy to protected contracts.
-The \textbf{control flow of a transaction} $CF(tx, P)$ is defined as the sequence of all invocation control flows $\langle CF(\iota_1), CF(\iota_2), \ldots, CF(\iota_n) \rangle$.
-A control flow is \textbf{trivial} only if it consists of a simple invocation, otherwise it is \textbf{non-trivial}. \end{definition} \revise{ Consider the re-entrancy scenario in Section~\ref{sec:example}.
-The two invocations would be $\iota_1$ (the initial \texttt{FuncC} call) and $\iota_2$ (the re-entrant \texttt{FuncD} call).
-The resulting control flow $CF(tx, P) = \langle \langle C_3.\texttt{C-s}, \langle C_3.\texttt{D-s}, \\ C_3.\texttt{D-e} \rangle, C_3.\texttt{C-e} \rangle \rangle$ clearly reveals re-entrancy, where notation `-s' and `-e' denote function start and end respectively. }
+\begin{definition}[Control Flow] The \textbf{control flow} of an invocation $CF(\iota)$ captures the start and end of function calls within protected contracts, abstracting away calls to external contracts unless they facilitate re-entrancy to protected contracts.
+The \textbf{control flow of a transaction} $CF(tx, P)$ is defined as the sequence of all invocation control flows $\langle CF(\iota_1),\ldots, CF(\iota_n) \rangle$.
+A control flow is \textbf{trivial} only if it consists of a simple invocation, otherwise it is \textbf{non-trivial}. \end{definition}